hspedro/ckad-preparation/README.md

 ### Deploying via Kubectl imperatively

-There are two ways of deploying a pod using `kubectl` CLI, the first one is imperatively using `kubectl run` passing as argument the image of the container.
+There are two ways of deploying a pod using `kubectl` CLI, the first one is imperatively using `kubectl run` passing as an argument the image of the container.
-What it does is first create the pod, then fetches the image from docker hub registry, which get's finally deployed as a container inside the pod.
+What it does is first create the pod, then fetch the image from the docker hub registry, which gets finally deployed as a container inside the pod.

 ```bash
 $ kubectl run nginx --image=nginx